-The CLINAM-Foundation and all Collaborators of the Summit have the pleasure to announce the European Summit for Clinical Nanomedicine and Targeted Medicine in Basel.
-The Meeting has become a worldwide interdisciplinary Nanomedicine platform with more than 500 participants from 42 countries joining the last Summit in 2014.
-Its major goal is the support of development and application of Nanomedicine and Targeted Medicine to the benefit of the patient and mankind.
-The CLINAM Summit has achieved a unique position in bringing together all stakeholders relevant to the field of Nanomedicine and Targeted Medicine, including the regulatory authorities from all continents, clinicians, researchers and industrial innovators from this area.
+The CLINAM-Foundation and its collaborators for the conference have the pleasure to announce the European Summit for Clinical Nanomedicine and Targeted Medicine in Basel.
+The meeting has become a worldwide interdisciplinary Nanomedicine platform with 520 participants from 42 countries joining the last Summit in 2014.
+Its major goal is the support of development and application of Nanomedicine and Targeted Medicine to the benefit of the patient and humankind.
+The CLINAM Summit has achieved a unique position in bringing together all stakeholders relevant to the field of Nanomedicine and Targeted Medicine, including regulatory authorities from all continents, clinicians, researchers and industrial innovators from this area.

-The CLINAM Summit has emerged as valuable market place to launch collaboration and novel projects, including numerous EUwide efforts, in Nanomedicine and Targeted Medicine.
+The CLINAM Summit has emerged as valuable market place to launch collaboration and novel projects, including numerous EU-wide efforts, in Nanomedicine and Targeted Medicine.
 The field represents one of the most exciting and promising arenas for novel technologies, assisting to combat devastating diseases in developing and industrialized countries and to generate novel concepts for addressing the challenges associated with demographic changes in the European society.
-Nanomedicine and Targeted Medicine are the catalyst disciplines for developing diagnostics and treatments accounting for the nanoscale, molecular and cellular origin of disease and one of the enabling disciplines for Knowledge Based Medicine of tomorrow.
+Nanomedicine and Targeted Medicine are the catalyst disciplines for developing diagnostics and treatments accounting for the nanoscale, molecular and cellular origin of disease and one of the enabling disciplines for the Knowledge-Based Medicine of tomorrow.

 Translation from Innovation to Product

-The pathway from the innovative idea to the application, the development, regulatory approval and commercialization of a nanomedical drug is complex and first and foremost requires understanding the cause of the disease.
+The pathway from the innovative idea to the application, the development, regulatory approval and commercialization of nanomedical drugs is complex and first and primarily requires understanding the cause of the disease.
 The translation process from research findings to applications in Nanomedicine and Targeted Medicine has been well developing and is now on the agenda of the global players in the pharmaceutical industry.
-The decision makers in pharmaceutical companies start appreciating the quality and potential of Nanomedicine and Targeted Medicine for significantly increasing the output of diagnostics and therapeutic products, less invasive and with reduced side effects.
+The decision makers in pharmaceutical companies start appreciating the quality and potential of Nanomedicine and Targeted Medicine for significantly increasing the output of diagnostics and therapeutic products, which are less invasive and possess reduced side effects.
 By bringing the relevant stakeholders together, the CLINAM Summit has achieved an actively promoting role in this process.

 Towards Personalized Medicine

-In the next decades medicine will experience a transformation to personalized diagnosis and treatment, taking the individual aspects of the patient and his/her disease into consideration.
-Key roles play high-resolution molecular profiling techniques, which have been enabled and made inexpensive by Nanomedicine.
-The CLINAM Summit offers excellent opportunities for the huge number of organizations, which are worldwide working towards this goal, to exchange know‐how and to launch joint‐ventures for further acceleration of the process.
+In the next decades, medicine will experience a transformation to personalized diagnosis and treatment, taking the individual aspects of the patient and his/her disease into consideration.
+Key roles play high-resolution molecular profiling techniques having been enabled, and have been made inexpensive by Nanomedicine.
+The CLINAM Summit offers excellent opportunities for the huge number of organizations, which are worldwide working towards this goal, to exchange expertise and to launch joint ventures for further acceleration of the process.

 The 3 Medical Focus-Fields for 2015